The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: -symmetric Limiting Absorption Principles

 \section{$G_k$-symmetric Limiting Absorption Principles}

-In this section we provide an analogous analysis to prove $L^p_{G_k}$-$L^q_{G_k}$-Limiting Absorption Principles for elliptic (pseudo-)differential operators $P(|D|)$.
+In this section we carry out a related analysis to prove $L^p_{G_k}$-$L^q_{G_k}$-Limiting Absorption Principles for elliptic (pseudo-)differential operators $P(|D|)$.
 Here the task is to determine $p,q\in [1,\infty]$ such that the linear map

-is well-defined and bounded as an operator from $L^p_{G_k}(\R^d)$ into $L^q_{G_k}(\R^d;\C)$.
+is well-defined and bounded as an operator from $L^p_{G_k}(\R^d)$ into $L^q_{G_k}(\R^d)$.
 In the non-symmetric setting optimal bounds were found by Kenig-Ruiz-Sogge~\cite{KenigRuizSogge1987} (for $q=p'$) and Guti\'{e}rrez~\cite{Gutierrez2004} in the special case of the Helmholtz operator $-\Delta-1$, i.e., $P(r)=r^2-1$.
-Our aim is to prove a $G_k$-symmetric counterpart of this result that even applies to quite general classes of symbols.
+Our aim is to prove a $G_k$-symmetric counterpart of this result that even applies to a more general class of symbols.
 In particular, we significantly improve two earlier contributions~\cite{WethYesil2021,ManDOS} dealing with the Helmholtz operator assuming $G_k$-symmetry.
-We show that under reasonable assumptions on $P$ the admissible exponents $p,q$ for

-to be bounded are the same as the ones in the case of the $G_k$-symmetric Restriction-Extension operator from Theorem~\ref{thm:RestrictionExtension} as long as the considered frequencies are taken from a compact set.
-The restrictions on the exponents $p,q$ originating from large frequencies are of different nature as they depend on the order of $P$ at infinity.
 Our assumptions on the symbol are as follows: \begin{itemize} \item[(A)] $P$ is smooth on $[0,\infty)$, $P(0)\neq 0$ and $P$ has finitely many simple zeros $r_1,\ldots,r_M$ on $(0,\infty)$.
 Moreover, there are $R,\eps,s>0$ such that

 \end{itemize} We emphasize that (A) holds, e.g., for all polynomials $P$ of degree $s\in\N$ with $P(0)\neq 0$ such that all positive zeros are simple, but also for other physically relevant symbols such as relativistic Schr\"odinger operators $P(|D|)=(\mu+|D|^2)^{s/2}- \Lambda$ with $\Lambda>\mu>0$.